 Heid E. Erdrich

 With Laura Tohe, Erdrich co-edited the anthology Sister Nations: Native American Women on Community (2002).
-Her own work has been featured in numerous anthologies, including Motives for Writing (2005, edited by Robert Keith Miller), Sweeping Beauty: Contemporary Women Poets Do Housework (2005, edited by Pamela Gemin), and American Poetry: The Next Generation (2000, edited by Gerald Costanzo and Jim Daniels).
+Her own work has been featured in numerous anthologies including the Oxford University Press Anthology of Contemporary American Poetry--Volume 2 (2014, edited by Cary Nelson).

-Erdrich has received fellowships and awards from the Minnesota State Arts Board, the Loft Literary Center, and the Archibald Bush Foundation.
-She has served as a mentor for the Wordcraft Circle of Native Writers and Storytellers, for which she was named Mentor of the Year in 2003.
+Erdrich has received fellowships and awards from the Minnesota State Arts Board, the Loft Literary Center, the First Peoples Fund, and the Archibald Bush Foundation.

 With her sister, the writer Louise Erdrich, she founded and lead the Turtle Mountain Writing Workshop.
 In 2008 the sisters co-founded The Birchbark House, a fund to support indigenous language revitalization efforts.
 Since 2010, Erdrich has directed Wiigwaas Press which publishes Ojibwe (Anishinaabe) language books, films, and other media.

 Since 2012, she has created and collaborated on several poem films on her own writing and on her sister Louise's poetry.
 Her films have won awards from Co-Kisser Poetry Festival and Southwestern Association for Indian Artists.

 Erdrich teaches in the low-residency MFA creative writing program of Augsburg College.
 She lives with her family in Minnesota.